mckennapsean/dissertation/content/08-discuss.md

 evaluation, and assist the compact communication of a design process, as in [@fig:timeline].
 We consider all design models to be a work-in-progress, and the design activity framework is by no means excluded.
-Further validating this framework against additional visualization design projects remains an interesting avenue for future work.
+Further validating this framework against additional visualization design projects and in more pedagogical settings remains an interesting avenue for future work.

 There are a number of additional open questions for future work.
-For example, we established this framework from a problem-driven methodology, and it would be useful to rigorously, but cautiously, validate the use of the framework for a technique-driven approach.
+For example, we established this framework from a problem-driven methodology, and it would be useful to rigorously, but cautiously, validate the use of the framework for more technique-driven projects.
 Furthermore, in the list of exemplar methods we include novel methods for visualization design, but the utility and effectiveness of these methods for designing a visualization system have yet to be tested and verified.
 There are also a series of challenges yet to be addressed by most visualization process models: Where should I go next in the process?
 What method is the best for my situation?
 When do I know my design is effective enough?
-We believe these future directions provide rich opportunities to further explore the role of design for visualization.
+We believe these future directions provide rich opportunities to further explore the role of the design activity framework for visualization designers.